-Church Street, Morchard Bishop, Crediton, Devon EX17 6PJ
+Church Street, Morchard Bishop, Crediton, Devon EX17 6PJ 01363 877328 adminmorchardbishop@thelink.academy http://morchardbishop.thelink.academy

-adminmorchardbishop@thelink.academy http://morchardbishop.thelink.academy

-Our Ethos - we ask parents to respect our ethos and its importance to the school community.
-This does not affect the right of all parents to apply and be considered for a place here:
+Our ethos - we ask parents and carers to respect our ethos and its importance to the school community.
+This doesn't affect the right to apply for a place here or how that application would be considered.